niloydebme/webpage/_teaching/my notebook.md

 collection: teaching
 type: "Lecture Notes"
 permalink: /teaching/my notebook
-venue: "- Mathematics, Science and Engineering"
+venue: "Mathematics, Science and Engineering"
 date: 2025-01-01
 location: " "
 ---

 <p style="font-size: 14px; line-height: 1.4">
    This section contains my year-long collection of notes and code, most of which were written, scripted, or annotated as part of my learning journey.
-Some relate to academics, while others were made just for fun.
+Most are related to academics, while others were made just for fun.
 I hope someone may find this helpful.
 </p>

 <h3> My Notes (Listed Partially)</h3>